christophertheys/Finance-Calculator/README.md

 # Finance-Calculator
-This is a finance calculator built using Python
+This is a finance calculator will allow the user to make use of two financial calculators, an investment or a home loan repayment calculator.

+built using Python